 Rug weaving in the Meshad district can be traced back to before the mid-1500s.
-The district was a major oasis on the famous Silk Road, the ancient network of trade routes which ran 4000 miles from China and India to the Mediterranean and connect the East to the West.
+The district was a major oasis on the famous Silk Road, the ancient network of trade routes which ran 4000 miles from China and India to the Mediterranean and connected the East to the West.

 Meshad today is a prominent center of the rug weaving industry in Iran.
-It is considered a holy city to practicing Muslims because it was home to the eighth Imam (religious leader), who is buried there.
+It is considered a holy city to practicing Muslims because it was home to the eighth Imam (religious leader) who is buried there.

 Millions of Muslims make the pilgrimage to Meshad every year.
 Today, the city has a population of over 3 million and is the 2nd largest city in Iran.
 It is also one of the best wool producing regions in the country.

-The most common design of Meshad rugs is curvilinear, featuring a large central medallion on a magenta colored field, and corners filled with floral designs.
+The most common design of Meshad rugs is curvilinear, featuring a large central medallion on a magenta colored field and corners filled with floral designs.
 Vines and flowers also fill the field.